sasank304/HTML/README.md

 # HTML
-This is a repo where I can put all my html projects.
+This is a repo where I can put all my html. this is the second line.